 It is used to indicate the past tense form of the verb.
 It is formed by adding -ed to the base form of regular verbs.
-For example, walked, called, sat, bought, worked, jump and drank.
+For example, to walk, to call, to sit, to buy, to work, to drink and to jump.